-The source of your drinking water is one well in the Aquia Aquifer.
-Wells in this aquifer range in depth from 450 to 600 feet beneath the land's surface.
-Our water comes from confined aquifers.
+The source of your drinking water is two wells, one in the Aquia Aquifer, and one in the Patapsco aquifer.
+Wells in the Aquia aquifer range in depth from 450 to 600 feet beneath the land's surface.
+The Patapsco aquifer lies about 914 feet underground.
+All of our water comes from confined aquifers.
 The confining units are thick, impervious clay layers that lie above and below the water-bearing sand strata.
 We are very fortunate that these confining layers naturally protect our aquifers.
-The only treatment your water receives is the addition of chlorine as a precautionary disinfecting agent prior to entering your water distribution system.
+The only treatment your water receives is the addition of chlorine as a precautionary disinfecting agent prior to entering your water distribution system